Children at Western Toolkit

 *DRAFT* Policies and Procedures

-POL-U5950.06 Protecting Children and Vulnerable Adults and Reporting Concerns of Safety or Welfare - This new policy will apply to a program, event or activity involving children or vulnerable adults that is being offered by: 1) an academic or administrative department or program of the University; and/or 2) both the University and an outside party as a collaboration between the parties under a written agreement.
-It does not include any program, event or activity serving children who are matriculated students of Western.
+POL-U5950.06 Protecting Children and Vulnerable Adults and Reporting Concerns of Safety or Welfare - This is a new policy that will apply to a program, event or activity involving children or vulnerable adults that is being offered by Western.
 This policy will include the following procedures:

 - PRO-U5950.06B Reporting Concerns of Child or Vulnerable Adult Abuse or Neglect

-- PRO-U5950.06C Reporting Concerns of Child or Vulnerable Adult Harassment, Intimidation or Bullying
+- PRO-U5950.06C Reporting Concerns of Child or Vulnerable Adult Harassment (including Sexual), Intimidation or Bullying

 POL-U5950.11 Allowing Children on Campus - This updated policy will apply to faculty, staff, volunteers and students when they have a family need and/or responsibility that requires they bring their child to a University learning space or workplace setting.